murali-arun/AngularJSTutorial/README.md

 # Guess the Color Game

 We will show boxes 1 to 6 colored randomly, and you have to input your number according to box highlighted.
-Your score will be shown on the left.
+Your score will be shown on the left box and input will be shown in right box;

 Bugs Known: